akshansh177/linkedin-clone/README.md

 ## Getting Started

-## First Download all the tools used for install by this
+## First Download all the frameworks and tools used.
+Get started by following:

 -> Run the following command: